NetApp/trident/README.md

 Trident provides storage orchestration for Kubernetes, integrating with its [Persistent Volume framework](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to act as an external provisioner for NetApp ONTAP, SolidFire, and E-Series systems.
-Additionally, through its tridentctl CLI or REST interface, Trident can provide storage orchestration for non-Kubernetes deployments.
+Additionally, through its REST interface, Trident can provide storage orchestration for non-Kubernetes deployments.

 Relative to other Kubernetes external provisioners, Trident is novel from the following standpoints: